 The 3 PM System Crash

-I’ve spent the last 14 months trying to debug my vision.
 I’ve gone down supplement rabbit holes that would make a biohacker blush, tracking everything from lutein dosages to the exact timing of my morning coffee.
-I even wrote about how 8 Hours of Blue Light is My Daily Debugging Routine—Here’s How I Fixed My Eye Fatigue, but something was still missing.
-The supplements were the software patches, but my hardware—the actual physical layout of my desk—was still running on legacy settings that were essentially overclocking my optic nerves.
+I even spent weeks obsessing over The Developer’s Guide to Lutein and Zeaxanthin Ratios for Screen Time, but something was still missing.
+The supplements were the software patches—necessary, sure—but my hardware (the actual physical layout of my desk) was still running on legacy settings that were essentially overclocking my optic nerves until they fried.

 The Audit: Identifying the Glare Leaks